Following the latest government advice, you can't register a birth right now.

-- If the birth took place in Oldham and the mother is resident in Rochdale, you are able to register the birth in either Rochdale or Oldham.
+The birth took place in Oldham and the mother lives in Rochdale borough.
+You've also the option to register the birth in Oldham instead.

-- If the birth took place in Manchester and the mother is resident in Rochdale, you're able to register the birth in either Rochdale or Manchester.
+The birth took place in Manchester and the mother lives in Rochdale borough.
+You've also the option to register the birth in Manchester instead.

 How to register a birth in the borough of Rochdale

-- Make an appointment at Rochdale Register Office Monday to Friday 9am - 4.15pm, or at Langley Children's Centre and Heywood library on alternate Tuesday mornings.
+- Ring us to make an appointment at Rochdale Register Office during the opening hour listed on this page, or at Langley Children's Centre and Heywood library on alternate Tuesday mornings.